 - Use Dynamic Search Ads To Streamline Account Management

-In Adwords, you can use Dynamic search ads to grow your business by expanding your targeting.
+In Ads, you can use Dynamic search ads to grow your business by expanding your targeting.
 There are a few ways to do this, by using Dynamic search ads and automated tools.

 Dynamic Search Ads (DSA) provide an automated option to marketers for targeting.
 The benefits are time saving while also delivering a smart option for expanding reach.
 If your company is thinking about launching new products, or into new markets, countries, DSA allows you the ability to test things without the need of building a full campaign.